Your local RSPCA

-Our primary goal is to care for neglected and homeless dogs and cats until we can find them loving, new homes.
+Our main focus is caring for homeless dogs, cats and rabbits until we can find them loving, new homes.

 - We are a small rehoming charity, independently registered from the national RSPCA - although we operate under their guidelines and policies.

-- We are staffed entirely by our wonderful volunteers.
-We always welcome new volunteers to help with the socialisation of the animals that are with us, or to help us with fundraising the monies needed for their care until they find their new homes.
+- We are all volunteers.
+We rehabilite the animals that come to us, and fundraise the monies we need for their care, until they find their new homes.

 Adopting an animal from us

 All our animals are neutered, microchipped, de-fleed, wormed and vaccinated before rehoming - the adoption fee provides a small contribution towards these costs:

 Adoption fees: Dog - £185 Puppy - £155 Cat - £75 Kitten - £85 Rabbit - £45

 We always try to find the best match when rehoming our animals so please understand that, occasionally, we may have to say no.